droosma/blog/content/post/exploring-opentelemetry/index.md

       exporters: [logging, jaeger]
 ```

-Restarting your docker-compose file, running the application and visit [http://localhost:5000/trace](http://localhost:5000/trace).
-Jaeger UI should be available at [http://localhost:16686](http://localhost:16686) there you should see the traces of the producer appear in the UI.
+After restarting your docker-compose and running the application, navigate to [http://localhost:5000/trace](http://localhost:5000/trace).
+The Jaeger UI should be available at [http://localhost:16686](http://localhost:16686), where you should see the traces of the producer appearing in the UI.

 ### Metrics

-For metrics it is a little bit more difficult, there are some open source systems out there, but they are not as easy to use as Jaeger.
-I have found that the best way to work locally is to use the [Prometheus](https://prometheus.io/).
-But as Prometheus is a pull based system, the configuration is a bit different.
+Metrics are a bit more complex to handle than tracing.
+Although there are several open source systems available, they tend not to be as straightforward to set up as Jaeger.
+For local development, I've found that the best solution is to use [Prometheus](https://prometheus.io/).
+But, as Prometheus operates on a pull-based system, the configuration is slightly different.

 In the `docker-compose.yml` we add the following: